 4. Fill Out the App Rating Questionnaire

 Google rates every app on the Google Play Store.
 To get a rating for your app, you have to fill out the rating questionnaire.
-Apps who don’t complete this step get listed as “unrated” and are at risk of removal from the Play Store.
+Apps that don’t complete this step get listed as “unrated” and are at risk of removal from the Play Store.
 The questionnaire has to be done every time you submit a new app or a new update.
 You can find it under Store presence then Content rating.

 5. Set a Price for Your Android App Before Launching in Google Play

 The next step is to set your app’s price.
 You have to do this even if your app is free.
-Keep in mind that if you set your app to free in the beginning, you won’t be able to change it later to paid.
+Keep in mind that if you set your app to free in the beginning, you won’t be able to change it later to pay.
 Google will only let you do that if you upload a new app entirely.
 So think twice before deciding whether you want to release a paid or a free app.

 Google will also automatically convert the price that you input to each country’s local currency and add the appropriate tax.
 The currency is set and cannot be changed.
 If a country’s currency is not supported, the Play Store will default to USD or EUR.